scleradb/scleradb.github.io/docsrc/setup/install.md

 ### Sclera - Proprietary API Example

-We illustrate the use of [Sclera's proprietary API](https://www.scleradb.com/api/sclera-core/) using the same example application as above.
-The code is available on GitHub.
+We illustrate the use of [Sclera's proprietary API](https://www.scleradb.com/api/sclera-core/com/scleradb/exec/Processor.html) using the same example application as above.
+The code is available on GitHub:

 - [Sclera - Proprietary API Example on GitHub](https://github.com/scleradb/sclera-example-scala-api)